Background Suppression in Quantum Sensing of Dark Matter via Collective Entangled-State Projection: Discussion and Conclusion

 Before closing this paper, let us discuss the potential extensions.
 One qubit state, $\ket{0}$ and $\ket{1}$, can be regarded as the spin-1/2 state, each of which has $J_z=-1/2$ and $J_z=+1/2$, respectively, where $J_z$ is the $z$-component of the angular momentum operator $\mathbf{J}$.
 Then, $|0\rangle^{\otimes L}$ and $|W\rangle$ can be identified as the collective spin states with total angular momentum $J=L/2$ and $z$-component $J_z=-L/2$ and $J_z=-L/2+1$, respectively, which are called Dicke states~\cite{Dicke:1954zz}.
 One may also consider the sensing protocols using other collective spin states with different $J$ and $J_z$ values.
 In particular, the Dicke state with $J_z=0$ may be interesting since it enhances the signal amplitude\,\cite{Saleem:2023vse}.
 However, in our setup of the DM search, the noise effects are not suppressed in this state, and the enhancement similar to the $W$ state case may not be expected.
 We leave this to future work.

 \acknowledgments The work of TS was supported by the JSPS fellowship Grant No.\ 23KJ0678.
 This work was supported by JSPS KAKENHI Grant Nos.\ 24K17042 [HF], 25H00638 [HF], and 23K22486 [TM].
 In this research work, HF and TM used the UTokyo Azure (\url{https://utelecon.adm.u-tokyo.ac.jp/en/research_computing/utokyo_azure/}).
 HF would like to thank Akito Kusaka and Bin Xu for useful discussions.
+MN would like to thank Matthew Steggles, Samantha Stever, and Juha Vartiainen for their continued interest in this research.